Home - Connect to Support

 You can also find out about how technology can help you and how to adapt existing technology to make it more accessible, on the BBC’s My web my way website and the RNIB's technology and useful products.

-If you are struggling around your home due to a visual impairment, contact the Rehabilitation Officers for the Visually Impaired (ROVIs) - see below for contact details.
+If you are struggling around your home due to a visual impairment, contact the Vision Rehabilitation Specialists - see below for contact details.

 Websites you may be interested in